 Inspire.
 Create.
 Educate.

-The Young Artists Initiative (YAI) is a project that promotes minority participation in the arts.
-It gives young people the chance to work together to create art, impact their communities and schools, and mentor the next generation of artists.
+The Young Artists Initiative (YAI) promotes the participation of BIPOC (Black, indigenous, people of color) in the arts and gives young people the chance to work together to create art, impact their communities and schools, and mentor the next generation of artists.

 How We Do It